IPL does not need me anymore, says Preity Zinta

-Kings XI Punjab co-owner says she need not be with the team all the time now that her franchise business is well set
+Kings XI Punjab co-owner Preity Zinta, who has been involved with her team in Twenty20 cricket tournament Indian Premier League (IPL) since 2008 says she need not be with the team all the time now

 She prides herself in doing one film at a time and surviving in the Bollywood arena, but Preity Zinta's subsequent involvement in Twenty20 cricket tournament Indian Premier League (IPL) in 2008 affected her movie presence.
 Now, the dimpled beauty with brains is ready to be back with a bang in filmdom.